 - Joint Review Committee on Education in Radiologic Technology (JRCERT)

 - National Council for the Accreditation of Teacher Education (NCATE)

-The Department of Allied Health is currently seeking accreditation for the Bachelor of Science in Medical Laboratory Science from the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119 (www.naacls.org); telephone 773-714-8880; FAX 773-714-8886.
+The Bachelor of Science in Medical Laboratory Science is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119 (www.naacls.org); telephone 773-714-8880; FAX 773-714-8886.
 Students who successfully complete the program are eligible to seek national certification through completion of the national certification examination.